Loading page...

 Usually a bit more.
 The running costs (lighting, heating, rent) are higher, so indoor peak slots typically sit £5-£10 above an equivalent outdoor court.
 Off-peak indoor sessions can still be very affordable.

-Absolutely.
-Most indoor clubs run beginner sessions, coaching blocks and social nights.
-Indoor is often the easiest place to start because there are no weather surprises and the surface is predictable.
+Yes.
+Most indoor clubs run beginner sessions, coaching blocks, and social nights.
+Indoor is often the easiest place to start: no weather surprises and a predictable surface.

 Peak slots (evenings and weekends) at busy clubs can go 1-2 weeks in advance.
 Off-peak you can usually book the same day.
 Many clubs open booking 7 or 14 days ahead.